MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 Information about the incidents which are included in the The Syrian Archive is visualised.
 The goal of the visualisation is to increase awareness of the scale of the human rights violations in Syria and to obtain more insight into the background of the incidents.
 Each visualisation has been carefully picked to highlight a different aspect of the incidents background information:

+* When

-When: the **Calendar Heatmap** can be utilised to see the amount of incidents over time.
+The **Calendar Heatmap** can be utilised to see the amount of incidents over time.
 How many incidents took place on one day?
 How did the amount of incidents develop over time?

+* Where

-Where: the **Map of Syria** gives more insight into where the incidents took place.
+The **Map of Syria** gives more insight into where the incidents took place.
 This visualisation is also useful when more information about only one incident is demanded.
 When did that particular incident take place?
 What is the type of violation?
 What happened?

+* What

-What: the **Barchart** displays the amount of incidents per type of violation.
+The **Barchart** displays the amount of incidents per type of violation.
 What is the most common type of violation?
 Does the amount of incidents per type of violation change over the years?

 ![Schets](dashboard/images/printscreenvisualisation.png)